Wiredcraft/test-wechat/readme.md

 ## Context

 Build a typical WeChat mini-program.
-This particular mini-program lets the user search for products and display product details by clicking on the search results.
+This particular mini-program lets the user list out public repos under Organization on Github and display repo details by click on the search result.

 No mock up, just try and create a simple search page that gets the job done.

 ## Step 1 User Story

-1. User opens the page and can see a list of products with a search bar at the to of the page.
+1. User opens the page and can see a empty page with a search bar at the top of the page.
-2. User taps on the search bar and can enter search keywords.
+2. User taps on the search bar and can enter Organization name.
 As keywords are entered, search results are updated.
-3. User taps on a search result and sees the product details page.
+3. User taps on a search result and sees the repo details page.

 ### Requirements